City Guide for: San Antonio, Chile

 Day Trips

-Approximately 2 hours 30 minutes by car Escape the coast and immerse yourself in the Casablanca Valley, a renowned wine region known for its crisp white wines, particularly Sauvignon Blanc and Chardonnay.
-Enjoy wine tastings at boutique wineries, learn about the winemaking process, and savor delicious food pairings amidst stunning vineyard landscapes.
+Escape to the Casablanca Valley, a renowned wine region specializing in crisp white wines like Sauvignon Blanc and Chardonnay, as well as cool-climate Pinot Noir.
+Enjoy wine tastings at boutique wineries, learn about the winemaking process, and savor delicious food pairings amidst rolling vineyards.
+It's a perfect day trip for wine enthusiasts.

 Travel Time